twurple/twurple/docs/getting-data/api/calling-api.md

 }
 ```

 In Helix, some resources are paginated using a cursor.
-To faciliate easy pagination, there are special methods suffixed with `Paginated` that wrap the result in a {@HelixPaginatedRequest} object.
+To faciliate easy pagination, there are special methods suffixed with `Paginated` that wrap the result in a {@link HelixPaginatedRequest} object.
 There are multiple ways to use this object to get your results.

 - Using `getNext()`: